microsoft/react-native-code-push/docs/setup-android.md

 ### Plugin Installation and Configuration for React Native 0.60 version and above (Android)

-1. In your `android/settings.gradle` file, make the following additions at the end of the file:

-    ```gradle
-    ...
-    include ':app', ':code-push-next_react-native-code-push'
-    project(':code-push-next_react-native-code-push').projectDir = new File(rootProject.projectDir, '../node_modules/@code-push-next/react-native-code-push/android/app')
-    ```

-2. In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition to the end of the file:
+1. In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition to the end of the file:

     ```gradle
     ...